coconise/fiverr/garage.md

             ["adder"] = true,
             ["t20"] = true
         },
-        blackScreenTime = 10, -- in seconds, how much time the player is in blackscreen before going in/out of the garage timerInvite = 15, -- in seconds, the time the player needs to say yes or no to accept the invite friendlyfire = false -- enable friendly fire or not menuGarage = {
+        blackScreenDuration = 10, -- in seconds, duration of black screen while entering/exiting the garage invitationTimer = 15, -- in seconds, time to accept or decline the garage invitation friendlyFireEnabled = false, -- toggle for friendly fire menuOptions = {
-            enable = true,
+            enabled = true,
             position = vector3(x, y, z),
         },
-        garageEnter = vector3(x, y, z), -- enter of the garage insideGarage = vector3(x, y, z), -- inside of the garage (when on foot) leaveGarage = vector4(x, y, z, w), -- when leaving the garage with a vehicle or at foot jobAuthorized = {
+        garageEntrance = vector3(x, y, z), -- entrance to the garage insideGarage = vector3(x, y, z), -- inside the garage (on foot) garageExit = vector4(x, y, z, w), -- exit from the garage with a vehicle or on foot authorizedJobs = {
             ["police"] = true,
             ["sheriff"] = true,
         },
     },
     {
-        garageType = "public"
+        garageType = "public",
-        name = "Governement Garage",
+        name = "Government Garage",
         price = 0,
-        vehiclesPlaces = 5,
+        vehicleCapacity = 5,
         blacklistedVehicles = {
             ["adder"] = true,
             ["t20"] = true
         },
-        jobsAuthorized = {
+        authorizedJobs = {
             ["government"] = true,
             ["justice"] = true
+        },
+        vehicleExitLimit = 1, -- a player can only take out one vehicle at a time npcSpawnPosition = vector4(x, y, z, w), -- spawn location for the NPC vehicleSpawnPosition = vector4(x, y, z, w), -- spawn location for vehicles }
 }
-        limitVehicleOut = 1, -- the player can only out of the garage 1 vehicle NPCSpawn = vector4(x, y, z, w), -- where does the NPC going to spawn coordsSpawn = vector4(x, y, z, w), -- where does the vehicle going to spawn?
-    }
-}
 ```

+**Edited**
+To buy a private garage, you need to create an NPC.
+When interacting with this NPC and right-clicking on it, you must add an option with ox_target labeled "Buy a garage."
+Using ox_lib <a href="https://overextended.dev/ox_lib/Modules/Interface/Client/menu">menus</a>, you should open a menu displaying all the private garages available for purchase, including their prices.
+The name of each button should be the name of the garage.
+Whenever the player selects a button, you need to create/set a camera inside the specific garage's interior.
+If the player does not have enough money, you must display a notification.

+To buy a public garage, simply visit the designated public garage.
+For instance, in the example configuration, I've placed a position where you can buy the garage, which should be indicated by a marker.
+By pressing 'E' at this marker, you can purchase the garage.
+Afterwards, you can use it by going to the garage position and opening it by pressing 'E'.
+This will open a menu showing all vehicles stored in your garages.
+If you select 'enter' on a vehicle, it will spawn with the player inside, and the vehicle will no longer be stored in the garage.
+Same logic for